bramtayl/Justly/README.md

 Some intervals in any 12-tone scale are close to harmonic, but other intervals are not.
 Johnston [expanded staff notation](http://marsbat.space/pdfs/EJItext.pdf), but relying on staff notation limited him.

-## Song files

-You can pass 1 command line argument to Justly: a song file to open.
-If you don't pass any arguments, Justly will prompt you to open or create a song file.
-Justly will save your song when you close the editor.

 ## Intervals

 In Justly, you write intervals as a rational fraction (integer / integer) times a power of 2.